VA health care and other insurance

 To use VA benefits, you’ll need to get care at a VA medical center or other VA location.
 We’ll also cover your care if we pre-authorize you (meaning we give you permission ahead of time) to get services in a non-VA hospital or other care setting.
 Keep in mind that you may need to pay a VA copayment for non-service-connected care.

-If you go to a non-VA care setting, Medicare may pay for your care.
+If you go to a non-VA (or VA authorized) care facility, Medicare may pay for other services you may need during your stay.
 Or, if we only authorize some services in a non-VA location, then Medicare may pay for other services you may need during your stay.
-Check your Medicare plan so you know which care locations and services you’re covered for.
-Learn more about Medicare.
+Check your Medicare plan, so you know which care locations and services you’re covered for.

 Yes.
 We may bill and accept reimbursement from High Deductible Health Plans (HDHPs) for medical care and services to treat your non-service-connected conditions.
 If you have an HDHP linked to an HSA, you can use your HSA to pay your VA copayments for non-service-connected care.